ulysses8791/ulysses8791.github.io/231_26F_syllabus.md

 ### Sanctions

-If a student accepts an academic misconduct allegation, or if (s)he is found guilty during adjudication, probable sanctions include:
+If a student accepts an academic misconduct allegation, or if he or she is found guilty during adjudication, probable sanctions include:

 - A warning and
 - Reduction of the assignment grade to zero or